What is IOTA ?

 The basic award is the IOTA 100 Islands of the World.
 This is where you should commence your IOTA paper chasing.

-You can submit your log electronically via the RSGB IOTA website.
+Start by adding your QSLs via the RSGB IOTA website.

-You can submit your log electronically via the RSGB IOTA website.
+Start by adding your QSLs via the RSGB IOTA website.

-Once you have added sufficient QSO's, you will be able to see that awards you have qualified for.
-This will be visible at the bottom of your 'My Credits' page.
-Select whatever awards you are eligible for, and press 'Send application'.
+Once you have added sufficient QSL's, you will be able to see what awards you have qualified for.
+This will be visible by clicking on awards (see below).

 There are no frequencies exclusively reserved for IOTA activities Nominated frequencies are shared with others.